2014 Program Highlights

 Understanding Root Zone Dynamics In Perennial Crops

-- Dr. Andy Walker, Professor of Viticulture and Enology and Geneticist, University of California - Davis - Water Efficiency of Rootstocks: Soil and Pest Interactions
+- Dr. Kevin Fort, Researcher, Department of Viticulture and Enology, University of California - Davis - Water Efficiency of Rootstocks: Soil and Pest Interactions

 - Dr. Markus Keller, Professor/Chateau Ste.
 Michelle Distinguished Professor in Viticulture, Washington State University - Grapevine Root Growth Dynamics and Effects of Drought

 - Dr. David Smart, Professor and Plant Physiologist, University of California - Davis - Effects of Management Practices on Grapevine Root Growth